vanesascode/git-cheatsheet/README.md

 ## 🌈GIT CONFIGURATION

-🔷 The git config command is used to set configuration options for Git.
-The --global flag indicates that the configuration should be applied globally, meaning it will be used for all Git repositories on your machine.
+🔷 The git config command is used to set configuration options for git.
+The --global flag indicates that the configuration should be applied globally, meaning it will be used for all git repositories on your machine.

 `git config --global user.name "Emma Paris"`
 `git config --global user.email "eparis@atlassian.com"`

+🔷 The credential.username property is used to store your git username for authentication purposes, such as when interacting with remote repositories that require authentication.
+After running this command, when git needs to authenticate with a remote repository, it will use your username (e.g. "vanesascode")

+`git config --global credential.username "vanesascode"`

 🔷 To create your own commands (for example, so you don't have to type 'commit -m' everytime, but just 'cm':